rss logo

 2GIURzIDBgI1Y+1Ei+i2C5kEOR53mH172MaidaVpD3M=

-• Create a /etc/wireguard/wg0.conf file and replace PrivateKey value with the one created just above:
+• Create the /etc/wireguard/wg0.conf file and replace the PrivateKey value with the one generated above:

 # define the WireGuard service